UnaisKK/Library-Management/README.md

 3. **Borrow** having attributes:
 * id (unique primary key) book_id (foreign key), patron_id (foreign key), borrowing date, return date.
 4. **UserInfo** having attributes:
-* id (unique primary key) id,name, email, password and role
+* id (unique primary key),name, email, password and role

 ## Authentication

 User has to store username and password manually(temporary solution).
 Password has to be encoded string.
+Step 1-> Either user can create an api to register the user or user can load password directly, eg:- "$2a$12$Q5UpOHzlXqI5vLr6ZZOLWuEghgvv88iP4a0vXCFba91N0ySRy556O" for "123456" password.
+Step 2-> call /api/authenticate API to get the token with following JSON body {
+"username":"Unais",
+"password":"123456"
+}

+step 3-> Once token is generated, user can hit other APIs by passing bearer token.
+As of now all the APIs are allowed to authenticate with this token. it can be configurable by adding different roles.